Division I. General Provisions

 18.04.030 Interpretation.

-In interpreting and applying the development code, the provisions thereof shall be held to be the minimum requirements needed to promote the public health, safety, morals, convenience, order, prosperity, and general welfare of the present and future inhabitants of the town.
-Where the provisions of the code impose a greater restriction than is required by any ordinance, code, regulation, standard or other provisions of law or by any easement, covenant or private agreement, the provisions of the code shall govern.
+In interpreting and applying the development code, where any provision of this title conflicts with state law, state law shall prevail.
+Where any provision in this title conflicts with other ordinances enacted by the town, the provisions in this title shall prevail unless the town intended such conflicting ordinances not in this title to amend this title.
+The provisions of this title shall be held to be the minimum requirements needed to promote the public health, safety, morals, convenience, order, prosperity, and general welfare of the present and future inhabitants of the town.
+Where the provisions of the code impose a greater restriction than is required by any easement, covenant or private agreement, the provisions of the code shall govern.
 [Ord.
+2024-1 § 1 (Exh.
+A); Ord.
 1998-99-A § 10-1-3.]